Product Guide

 Overrides Take Priority Over Your Weekly Schedule

-- Overrides do not permanently change your weekly schedule.
-Once the override date has passed, your regular weekly schedule automatically resumes for future occurrences of that day.
+• Overrides don't permanently change your schedule.
+Once the date passes, your regular weekly hours resume automatically.

 Managing Your Overrides

-All of your existing date overrides are listed in the Date Overrides section of the Availability page.
-Each override shows the date or date range and whether it blocks the full day or specific time slots.
-From this list, you can:
+All your overrides are listed in the Date Overrides section of the Availability page, showing the date or range and whether it blocks the full day or specific hours.
+From here you can:

-- View all upcoming and past overrides at a glance to understand how your calendar is customized.
+• View all upcoming and past overrides at a glance.

-Pro Tip: At the beginning of each year (or each quarter), create date overrides for all the public holidays you plan to observe.
-This prevents any customer from accidentally booking on a holiday, and you will not need to remember to block each one as it approaches.
-A few minutes of planning saves potential scheduling headaches throughout the year.
+Pro Tip: At the start of each year (or quarter), create overrides for all the public holidays you observe.
+A few minutes of planning prevents accidental bookings and saves scheduling headaches all year.